ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Preliminaries

-Formally, we study an \emph{assumption-free superset} setting.
+Formally, we study a \emph{set-based} No-Auxiliary-Knowledge setting.
 Let $X_{\mathrm{train}}$ be the (unknown) training set drawn from a distribution $\mathcal{D}$, and $f_\theta$ a model trained on $X_{\mathrm{train}}$.
-Let $X_{\mathrm{sup}}$ be a candidate pool such that $X_{\mathrm{train}} \subseteq X_{\mathrm{sup}}$, with the remaining samples being non-members, potentially drawn from other distributions.
-The adversary is given the trained parameters $\theta$ and the pool $X_{\mathrm{sup}}$, but: (i) does not know the hyperparameters used to train the target model; (ii) cannot assume non-members are drawn from the same distribution as the training set; and (iii) does not know how many members are in $X_{\mathrm{sup}}$ or their ratio.
+Let $X_{\mathrm{sup}}$ be a candidate pool with $X_{\mathrm{train}} \subseteq X_{\mathrm{sup}}$, and the remaining samples being non-members, potentially drawn from other distributions.
+The adversary is given the trained parameters $\theta$ and the pool $X_{\mathrm{sup}}$, but: (i) does not know the target model’s training hyperparameters; (ii) cannot assume non-members are drawn from the same distribution as the training set; and (iii) does not know how many members are in $X_{\mathrm{sup}}$ or their ratio.
 The adversary must then assign a real-valued score to each sample, with membership decisions.